bstaruk/starbase/readme.md

 ### javascript & css linting

 Starbase uses [ESLint](http://eslint.org/) for Javascript (ES6) linting and [stylelint](https://github.com/stylelint/stylelint) for CSS linting.
 The configs (`/.eslintrc` and `/.stylelintrc` respectively) included out of the box contain some basic common rules.
 Modify them to your liking to encourage consistent code throughout your project.

+## features you may want to know about

+### global css variables

+Starbase supports global CSS variables via the [:root](https://developer.mozilla.org/en-US/docs/Web/CSS/:root) pseudo-element, which can be found in `src/styles/variables.css`.
+You can split your variables into multiple files, and just import them into `src/styles/variables.css` if you'd like them to be more granular.

+These variables automatically imported into any CSS in the `src/components` directory, so they are always ready to use in your components.

+Each component that comes with Starbase uses at least one variable to demonstrate the functionality.

+All variables are cleaned up in your production code and only the values will remain, so there is no bloat or downside to using these variables.
+Go nuts!